skyzh/type-exercise-in-rust/README.md

 # TBD Lectures

+## Day 6: Physical Data Type and Logical Data Type

+`i32`, `i64` is simply physical types -- how types are stored in memory (or on disk).
+But in a database system, we also have logical types (like `Char`, and `Varchar`).
+In day 6, we learn how to associate logical types with physical types using macros.

-## Day 6: Aggregators
+## Day 7: Aggregators

 Aggregators are another kind of expressions.
-We learn how to implement them easily with our type system in day 6.
+We learn how to implement them easily with our type system in day 7.

-## Day 7: Expression Framework
+## Day 8: Expression Framework

 Now we are having more and more expression kinds, and we need an expression framework to unify them -- including unary, binary and expressions of more inputs.
 At the same time, we also need to automatically convert `ArrayImpl` into their corresponding concrete types using `TryFrom` and `TryInto` traits.

 At the same time, we will also experiment with return value optimizations in variable-size types.

-## Day 8: Physical Data Type and Logical Data Type

-`i32`, `i64` is simply physical types -- how types are stored in memory (or on disk).
-But in a database system, we also have logical types (like `Char`, and `Varchar`).
-In day 8, we learn how to associate logical types with physical types using macros.